b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 &nbsp;

 ### Philanthropy, maybe
-If you’re a billionaire, they’ve even got a special donation avenue for you, via LDS Philanthropies, [Private Foundation](https://philanthropies.churchofjesuschrist.org/gift-planning/how-to-give/family-directed-giving-tools/private-foundation).
+If you’re a billionaire, they’ve even got a special donation avenue for you, via *LDS Philanthropies, [Private Foundation](https://philanthropies.churchofjesuschrist.org/gift-planning/how-to-give/family-directed-giving-tools/private-foundation)*.
 Is this a problem?
 Strictly speaking, no, it isn't morally wrong, but it certainly doesn't feel like they're asking for donations to support The Lord's work here on earth.
 In fact...

->*Private foundations have been a popular and effective method ==for wealthy families to create a family legacy of philanthropy==.*
+>*Private foundations have been a popular and effective method ==for wealthy families to create a family legacy of philanthropy==. ...*

->*. . .*
+>
 >*There are many advantages of a private foundation:*
 >
 >***Personal advantage:** creating a private foundation is in essence ==creating one's own personal charity==; a private board is hand selected for the foundation.*